• best-orthodontics-braces-nyc-01

 Aligners

 Aligners are a great alternative to braces when it comes to teeth straightening.
 These are transparent, customized mouthguards that act like braces and slip right over your teeth to bring them in the right position.
 The best part about aligners is that they are not visible, so you don’t have to worry about an odd appearance.
-Other than that, this treatment is very efficient and fast, and you may see good results in no time.
-If you plan to buy aligners, you will likely come across the industry leader Invisalign®.

 Teeth Straitening Kits